Norlandz/NttDrawAndChat/README.md

 ### How to use

+_(all the above contents are repeated (- extracted) from the following documentation)_

-[[Link to Instructions / Documentation] https://norlandz.github.io/NttDrawAndChat/DrawAndChatApp_Instruction/html/outhwp.html](https://norlandz.github.io/NttDrawAndChat/DrawAndChatApp_Instruction/html/outhwp.html)
+[[Link to Instructions / Documentation] https://norlandz.github.io/NttDrawAndChat/](https://norlandz.github.io/NttDrawAndChat/DrawAndChatApp_Instruction/html/outhwp.html)